MF 264 : Podcasting styles and an introduction to podcast hosting

 As part of your topic and theme selection, think about what kind of podcast-style you want to showcase: interview, conversation (which is not the same as an interview) or a monologue or solo podcast, in which you share your thoughts and ideas.

 Moving Forward started out as a formal business interview podcast.
 Throughout I also experimented with episode format, with some going into more freeform and less edited conversations as well as solo episodes.
 This year, Moving Forward is a shorter, solo podcast and I’m using it as a platform to share my moving forward journey with you along with practical tips and strategies in several areas within a mini-series format.
-This year, I’ve covered Poshmark, writing your first book, creating an adult coloring book, and now we’re finishing the season with creating and launching a podcast.
+This year, I’ve covered a variety of of topics, including starting a business on Poshmark, and now we’re finishing the season with creating and launching a podcast.

 Picking a style is like finding the right clothes for the occasion.
 You’ll want to match your podcasting style to the purpose and the topic.
 If your podcast is a hobby or you’re talking about your favorite TV show, you may want to keep it conversational and less formal.
 If it’s for your business, you may want to make it more structured.